thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

 ### Entry Ticket
-In order to get th most out of this Learning Experience, you'll need to be comfortable with the following:
+In order to get the most out of this Learning Experience, you'll need to be comfortable with the following:

 * [Node: Deploying to Heroku](/redirects/learning_experiences/8)
 * [Deploying Express / Postgres Apps to Heroku using dotenv](/redirects/learning_experiences/171)